danielarrais/aws-with-terraform/02. ec2/README.md

 sudo docker run -it --rm -d -p 80:80 --name web nginxdemos/hello
 ```

-With this script after the instance is launched, we can access the nginx conteiner on port 80.
+With this script after the instance is launched, we can access the nginx container on port 80.